Tax Law and Policy Certificate Program

 As discussed above, students must obtain pre-approval for their tax research paper topic prior to requesting a Certificate and optimally, prior to writing their research paper.
 Such approval is designed to avoid situations where the student has already written a paper based upon the expectation that it can be used to fulfill the research paper requirement but later discovers that the topic is not suitable for satisfying the requirement.

 - Request for Certificate in Tax Law and Policy

-By November 15 where the student expects to receive his/her J.D. at the end of the fall semester and by April 1st where he/she expects to receive his/her degree at the conclusion of the spring semester, all enrolled students must scan and email to the Director a completed “Request for Certificate in Tax Law and Policy” form together with any supporting documentation required by the form.
-The Request for Certificate in Tax Law and Policy form is available on the Tax Program website at http://www.law.arizona.edu/federaltaxation/.
-Once the student has assembled all required documents, he/she should submit them to the Program Director for review.
+By November 15 where the student expects to receive his/her J.D. at the end of the fall semester and by April 1st where he/she expects to receive his/her degree at the conclusion of the spring semester, all enrolled students must email the Director and request a Certificate in Tax Law and Policy.

 The Program Director will subsequently inform the student as to whether he/she will be receiving a Certificate in Tax Law and Policy.

 - Availability of Certificate Describing the Student’s Subspecialty in Tax Law and Policy